asavinov/bistro/server/README.md

 }
 ```

-# Links and references

-Links and references can be found in the [root project](https://github.com/asavinov/bistro)
+# More information

-Information about how to write programs for Bistro Streams can be found in the [Bistro Engine sub-project](../core)
+More information on how to write programs for Bistro Streams can be found in the [Bistro Engine sub-project](../core)